The 2006 Alan Fortunoff Humanitarian award for Bayou Landfall/The Houma Nation vs The Hurricanes.

 In 1998, Leslye journeyed to India and Nepal, where she created the documentary Dharamsala/Tibet in Exile.
 This compelling feature-length documentary chronicling the life of Tibetans in political exile won the 1999 Humanitarian award at the Long Island International film Expo.
 Leslye’s second documentary, Bob’s Rolling Reefer, about a cross-country truck driver won the award for best documentary in 2000 at the same Festival.

 Currently the Cinema Guild, a New York distribution company on Madison Avenue, is distributing three of her documentaries.
 Other films she has made are Cindy the Tattoo Maven, The Pink City, Jewels of Jaipur, Iowa State Fair, The Return, have been shown at film festivals and libraries.
 Her films are at many prestigious universities including Yale, Howard, Brown, American Professional University, New York University, Columbia, and others through out the United States.
+In 2013, Films Media Group (FMG) is distributing Angles of the Basin, Experiencing Aging, and RAW Visions: Art of Survival.

 Leslye’s photography has been exhibited at Nassau County African-American Museum featuring the women of Mali and at juried photography shows at the Freeport Memorial Library.
 The Bellmore Memorial Library, Elmont Public Library and The Unitarian Universalist Fellowship in Freeport and Huntington, New York have exhibited her work.
 The Global Fund for Children 2006-2007 Annual Report photograph of Houma children.

-Guest appearances on television and radio include: October, 2007 Leslye appeared on LCN-TV “Accent LA” in Gray, Louisiana, Women’s Radio interview with Pat Lynch, Editor in Chief, KILI Radio on the Pine Ridge Reservation, South Dakota and CIFA Radio in Nova Scotia, Canada.
+Previous Appearances; LCN-TV “Accent LA” in Gray, Louisiana, Women’s Radio interview with Pat Lynch, Editor in Chief, KILI Radio on the Pine Ridge Reservation, South Dakota and CIFA Radio in Nova Scotia, Canada.
 “The Sandra Lee Show” on Cable TV and Indian Television (ITV) in Queens, New York.
 Leslye has also been featured in the travel book, Travels Along the Edge: 40 Ultimate Adventures for the Modern Nomad.

 Leslye Abbey